OfficeDev/Kronos-Workforce-Central-Bot/DeploymentGuide.md

-# Step 4 : Create the QnA Maker knowledge base
+# Step 5 : Configure LUIS app

-*TODO : we need to do it for LUIS instead of QnA Maker
+* you jsut need to import json from --- TODO : location(folder path)

+* make sure you update the Application ID, Primary key/Subscription key in  app service configuration and  Application ID in ARM template.

-Create a knowledge base, following the instructions in the [LUIS documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/).
+* if you want to create a luis public app with your microsoft ID, following the instructions in the [Sign in to LUIS portal](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-how-to-start-new-app#sign-in-to-luis-portal) (https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-how-to-start-new-app#create-new-app-in-luis).

-Tip: If you don't have the complete knowledge base ready, here is a [Teams FAQ URL](https://support.office.com/en-us/article/faq-f4644010-d5fa-4055-b42a-6a5317316e18) that works well with QnA Maker.

-Skip the first step, "Create a QnA service in Microsoft Azure", because the ARM template that you deployed in Step 2 already created the QnA service.
-Proceed directly to the next step, "Connect your QnA service to your KB".